Controlled rehearsal proof

 Controlled proof only.
-No hosted enforcement, production/customer governance, automatic approval, automatic merge, or guaranteed correctness is claimed.
+No hosted enforcement, production/customer governance, automatic approval, automatic merge, automatic code repair, security certification, or guaranteed correctness is claimed.

 Core proof line

 Homepage proof stays buyer-friendly.
-This page carries the technical evidence chain and boundaries.
+This page carries the deeper evidence chain and boundaries.

 Operating boundary